alikaratas17/WhistGameCode/README.md

 # WhistGameCode
 - This is a code I wrote for playing whist with friends on holiday.
 - Requirements: pygame, python
-- Current version always starts with player #1
+- Added turn based starting
 - No reversion yet
 # TODOS
 - Add reversion mechanism
-- Add turn based starting player change